lenec-dev/.github/profile/README.md

 <h1 align="center">🤓 Sconf Developers </h1>

-<strong>Lenec Developers</strong> is a team of devs from Moscow that are aiming to make special websites and platforms to make it easier to control different events.
+<strong>Sconf Developers</strong> is a team of devs from Moscow that are aiming to make special websites and platforms to make it easier to control different events.
 </div>

 <br>